Fritz Haarmann: Known and alleged murders

 All of Haarmann's known victims were dismembered before their bodies were discarded, usually in the Leine River, although the dismembered body of his first known victim had simply been buried, and the body of his last victim had been thrown into a lake located at the entrance to the Herrenhausen Gardens.

 Haarmann typically kept his victims' personal possessions for himself or his lover, Hans Grans.
-Alternatively, they would be sold on the black market through criminal contacts he and Grans had established at Hanover Central Station.
-However, the personal possessions of some victims were sold to legitimate retailers.
+Alternatively, they would either be sold on the black market through criminal contacts he and Grans had established at Hanover Central Station or sold to legitimate retailers.
 In several instances, both Haarmann and Grans gave possessions belonging to various victims to acquaintances as gifts.

 Following Haarmann's arrest, rumours circulated that Haarmann ate the flesh of his victims, or sold it on the black market as pork or horse meat.
 Although no evidence was ever produced to confirm these theories, Haarmann was known to be an active trader in contraband meat, which was invariably boneless, diced, and often sold as ground meat.
 When asked where he obtained the meat, Haarmann sometimes said he had obtained the produce from a butcher named "Karl", although investigators would later note that the stories Haarmann told his acquaintances regarding the origins of this individual varied.

 First known victim

 Haarmann's first known victim was a 17-year-old runaway named Friedel Rothe.
 When Rothe disappeared on 25 September 1918, his friends told police he was last seen with Haarmann, who at the time resided in a single-room apartment at 27 Cellerstraße.
-Under pressure from Rothe's family, police raided Haarmann's apartment in October 1918, where they found him in the company of a semi-naked 13-year-old boy.
+Under pressure from Rothe's family, police raided Haarmann's apartment in October 1918, where they found Haarmann in the company of a semi-naked 13-year-old boy.
 He was charged with both the sexual assault and battery of a minor, and sentenced to nine months' imprisonment.
 (Haarmann later confessed to detectives that at the time they had searched his apartment, Rothe's head was stowed behind his stove, wrapped in newspaper.)

 Haarmann avoided serving his sentence throughout 1919.
 That October, he met an 18-year-old youth named Hans Grans, who had run away from his home in Berlin following an argument with his father on 1 October.
 Grans had slept rough in and around Hanover station for approximately two weeks—selling old clothes in and around the station to earn enough money to simply eat—before he encountered Haarmann.